Acumen-Medical-Communications-Solutions/Acumen-Medical-Communications-Solutions.github.io/user_guides/qc_guide.markdown

 ![image](/assets/images/ugqc02.jpg){: style="border:1px solid Silver"}<br>
 <br/>

 This will initiate a prompt to select from a drop-down list of available QC checklists.
 Select the one most applicable to your project and click **OK**.
+For a list of QC checklists and what they contain, you can use the following link [here](https://app.box.com/s/1b70wwlyw1qdbtbc5jgm3ndslbs8u61h) to go a interactive list that can help you decide which QC Checklist to use.

 ![image](/assets/images/ugqc03.jpg){: style="border:1px solid Silver"}<br>
 <br/>